Foreign Beggars: I Am Legion (September 2013)

-I Am Legion Remixes

 Modus EP (2015)

-3 Track EP Ft Eprom, Alix Perez & Riko Dan was written and recorded in a warehouse in LA & partially recorded at the Redbull Studios in LA.
-Riko Dan was later recorded at the total refreshment centre in London.
-There are 2 Videos from the project, Modus was directed by Sam Fisher from A-Space & Melody Maker from XIPHI productions.
-The Video for Deng ft Rikodan was directed by Jack Thompson - Roylance for Deadbeat films.
+Modus is a three-track extended play featuring Eprom, Alix Perez and Riko Dan, written and recorded in a warehouse in Los Angeles and partially recorded at the Red Bull Studios in Los Angeles.
+Riko Dan was later recorded at the Total Refreshment Centre in London.
+Videos were produced for two of the project's three songs; the "Modus" video was directed by Sam Fisher from A-Space & Melody Maker from XIPHI productions, while the video for "Deng" was directed by Jack Thompson-Roylance for Deadbeat Films.